FAU-LS12-RC/MoDesA/README.md

 Now the user can generate the project files and open the project from CMake.
 In Microsoft Visual Studio the user needs to create ALL_BUILD to generate the IP Blocks.
 If generation was successful, the user can create the Vivado_test_model_hw_only project.

-> Video GUI Steps on Windows
+> Click Video: GUI Steps on Windows
 [![Watch the video](img/video_img.png)](https://youtu.be/3QI5QKn2B-8)

 In Vivado a block design will be generated, which looks like the following: